 On one side of the square there is a magnificent 13th Century Romanesque bell tower and an octagonal building which served as Diocletian’s mausoleum after his death.
-Ironically, for a man who persecuted the early Christians, his final resting place became a Christian church, now the Cathedral of Sv.
+Ironically, for a man who persecuted the early Christians, his final resting place later became a Christian church, now the Cathedral of Sv.
 Duje (St Domnius), one of his victims.
 For a fee, it is possible to tour the interior of the church and to climb the stairs of the tower for views over the town.
 On the other side of the square are various shops and restaurants occupying former palace buildings.

-Back in Split we found free wifi in Cafe Luxor, right on the peristyle steps.
-Rumour has it that it’s the oldest cafe in Split, but if not, it certainly has the oldest architectural features – the medieval loggia, the marble circle on the floor ( which is the base of the Temple of Venus), the exposed walls, and ceiling murals make this a cafe with a difference.
+Back in Split we found free Wi-Fi in Cafe Luxor, occupying one of the colonnaded buildings in the Peristil.
+Rumour has it that it’s the oldest cafe in Split, but if not, it certainly has the oldest architectural features – the medieval loggia, the marble circle on the floor ( which is the base of the former Temple of Venus), the exposed walls, and ceiling murals make this a cafe with a difference.
 Good coffee and cake too!

 - The Dalmatian Coast: Split, Hvar and Other Islands (theepochtimes.com)